SUBMISSION GUIDELINES

 —erotica or work containing explicit language; or

-—anything that is particularly violent or depressing.
+—anything that is particularly violent or disturbing.

 Please note that these are purely editorial preferences.
 Work that is not